dilanleon/parallel-mfx/README.md

 # 15-112 - project2

-<b>Parallel Bandpass Drum Dynamics, Harmonics, and Reverb Processor</b>
+<b>MultiFX Processor</b>

-Inspired by this video: https://youtu.be/4hGBYs10ZAU?si=jQk2Dl15u7sJtUK1
+Originally inspired by this video: https://youtu.be/4hGBYs10ZAU?si=jQk2Dl15u7sJtUK1

 TL:DW is that this is a technique to make drums sound awesome through dynamics and harmonics processing on a parallel bandpass filter applied to the fundemental frequency.
 Equivalent signal chain in Pro Tools: